Facebook estimates 126 million people were served content from Russia-linked pages

 In an interview with The Atlantic earlier this month, Warner stressed that "all these companies need to come fully clean about what happened in 2016."

-"Don't tell me they found all the ads," he said.
+"And don't tell me they found all the ads," he said.